BenjaminRocco/Capstone_Project/README.md

 3. Modeling

+Part I.
 - First, a binary classification model will identify whether or not the article came from an `Opinion` piece or other (1 for `Opinion` and 0 for `other`, all other section names).

 - Input features for classification model: Abstract and headline contents.
 - Output features for classification model: (1 for `Opinion` and 0 for `other`, all other section names).

+  Part II.
-- Next, once this model is adequately hyperparameter-tuned sentiment analysis will be conducted on the actual `Opinion` articles (their abstracts and headlines).
+- Once this model is adequately hyperparameter-tuned sentiment analysis will be conducted on the actual `Opinion` articles (their abstracts and headlines).

-- Bias scores typical of these modeling projects will be utilized to evaluate the abstracts and headlines for the `Opinion` articles.
+- Bias scores typical of these modeling projects will be utilized to evaluate the abstracts and headlines for the `Opinion` articles (Cohen Kappa Score generated with Snorkel labeling functions)

+  Part III.
+- Neural Network portion.
+Model with LSTM and compare with professional analyzers for performance

 4. Noteworthy Observations
 - The benefits of `NLP` models are that they are not computationally expensive compared with their `NN` counterparts.
 The drawbacks are that they might not contain as many insights as the latter more complex models.